-Please note that this pertains to South African Labour Relations and Best Practice Requirements.
+Please note that this pertains to South African Labour Relations, Basic Conditions of Employment Act and Best Practice Requirements.

 Welcome back to my protagonists.
 Mike owns a small retail store and he has one employee – Jane.
 Jane is married and is now pregnant – what is Mike’s responsibility.